HucksApp/pawscribe/README.md

 # Pawscribe (Backend)
 Pawscribe is a robust, real-time Document, Project/Software development, Management and collaboration application built with Flask, Flask-Blueprint, Socket.IO, and 🔏 JWT for authentication.
-It provides features such as file and script sharing, folder management, software development, coding collaboration, code Testing...
+It provides features such as file and script sharing, folder management, software development, coding collaboration, code Testing and ...

 ## 🧰 Features
 ###  Restful 🎞 ⇢ 🎮 ⇠ 🎞